neosizzle/ft_transcendence/README.md

 at **http://localhost**.

-1. When you are done, you can press Ctrl + C on the terminal or run the following command to cleanly shutdown the docker images:
+1. When you are done, you can press Ctrl + C on the terminal or run the following command to cleanly shutdown the docke`r images:
     > ```docker compose down```

 ## Troubleshooting